LCOGT/banzai/README.rst

     pip install .

-This will automatically install the dependencies from PyPi, so it is recommended to install BANZAI in a virtual environment. <br>
+This will automatically install the dependencies from PyPi, so it is recommended to install BANZAI in a virtual environment.
-Note: If the error: `ERROR: Could not build wheels for banzai, which is required to install pyproject.toml-based projects` comes up, on Windows you need to download Microsoft Visual C++ 14.0 or greater. <br>
+| Note: If the error: `ERROR: Could not build wheels for banzai, which is required to install pyproject.toml-based projects` comes up, on Windows you need to download Microsoft Visual C++ 14.0 or greater.
-You may also need to install lcogt_logging, as it is a separate module.
+| You may also need to install lcogt_logging, as it is a separate module.
 This can be done by running `pip3 install lcogt_logging`

 Usage
 -----